-Some side effects of drugs and devices may indeed cause "injury" to users, but manufacturers are generally not liable for these if they are clearly listed as potential side effects.
+Some side effects of drugs and devices may cause injury to users, but manufacturers may not be liable for these if they are clearly identified as potential side effects.
 Typically, manufacturers become liable for injuries when:

 - Drugs/devices are defectively manufactured (this includes every step of the process, from the factory floor to shipment)

-- They are improperly marketed in a way that causes injuries (drug makers often market a single drug for multiple uses)
+- Drugs are improperly marketed in a way that causes injuries (drug makers often market a single drug for multiple uses)

 - Sales representatives

 If you take pharmaceutical drugs or use a medical device, it may be wise to stay up-to-date on recalls and safety alerts for those products (U.S. Consumer Product Safety Commission (CPSC) database of recalled products).
 See Your Right to Recall Remedies and Medical Product and Device Defects to learn more about the process and your rights.

 See FindLaw's Dangerous Drugs and Defective Medical Devices sections for information about specific products.

 Lawyers for Drug and Medical Device Injuries

 It can be intimidating to try and take on the pharmaceutical industry or medical device makers.
 An experienced drug defect or medical device product liability attorney understands what is at stake and how to maximize your compensation.
 Check FindLaw's directory of drug and medical device lawyers to find a qualified attorney near you.